mcrowder65/react-redux-karma-starter-kit/README.md

 ##How to use me

-`npm install react-redux-starter-kit && ./shell-script.sh`
+`npm install react-redux-karma-starter-kit && ./node_modules/react-redux-karma-starter-kit/setup.sh`